Casimir II the Just: Early life

 Casimir, the sixth but fourth surviving son of Bolesław III Wrymouth, Duke of Poland, by his second wife Salomea, daughter of Count Henry of Berg, was born in 1138, after his father's death but on the same day.
 Consequently, he was not mentioned in his father's will, and thus left without any land.

-During his first years, Casimir and his sister Agnes (born in 1137) lived with their mother Salomea in her widow land of Łęczyca.
+During his first years, Casimir and his sister Agnes (born in 1137) lived with their mother Salomea in her widow's land of Łęczyca.
 There, the young prince remained far away from the struggles of his brothers Bolesław IV the Curly and Mieszko III with their older half-brother High Duke Władysław II, who tried to reunite all of Poland under his rule (contrary to his late father's testament) and was finally expelled in 1146.

 Salomea of Berg had died in 1144.
 Casimir and Agnes were cared for by their elder brother Bolesław IV, who assumed the high ducal title two years later.
-Although under his tutelage the young prince could feel safe, he had no guarantee to receive part of the paternal inheritance in the future.
+Although under his tutelage, the young prince could feel safe, he had no guarantee of receiving part of the paternal inheritance in the future.
 When in 1151 he reached the proper age (age 13 at that time) to assume control over some of the lands of the family, he remained with nothing.
 Three years later (1157), his situation worsened as a result of the successful Polish campaign of Emperor Frederick Barbarossa, who came to the aid of Władysław II and his sons.
 As a part of the treaty Bolesław IV had to conclude with Barbarossa, Casimir was sent to Germany as a hostage in order to secure the loyalty of his brother to the Emperor.
 The fate of Casimir at the Imperial Court is unknown.
 He returned to Poland certainly before 21 May 1161, because on that day he is mentioned in a document along with two of his brothers, Bolesław IV and Henry of Sandomierz.